 If you double click on that capture, all the data collected will be loaded and you can start inspecting it.
 The “Event Browser” panel will be populated will all the relevant OpenGL calls executed during one rendering cycle.

 You can see, for the first rendering pass, how the floor is drawn and later on the mesh that models the house.
-If you click over a glDrawELements event, and select the “Mesh” tab you can event see the Mesh that was drawin, was the input for the vertex shader and its output.
+If you click over a glDrawELements event, and select the “Mesh” tab you can see the mesh that was drawn, its input and output for the vertex shader.

 In the center panel, you can see the output, and on the right panel you can see the list of textures used as an input.
 You can also view the output textures one by one.
 This is very illustrative to show how deferred shading works.